microsoft/Zen/README.md

 compiled function time: 2ms
 ```

-## Searching for inputs
+### Searching for inputs

 A powerful feature Zen supports is the ability to find function inputs that lead to some (un)desirable outcome.

-### Finding a single input

 For example, we can find an `(x, y)` input pair such that `x` is less than zero and the output of the function is `11`:

 ```csharp
 var input = function.Find((x, y, result) => And(x <= 0, result == 11));